arm/mlia/README.md

 * fully-connected-sparsity - replaces a subgraph with a pruned 2:4 sparse fully connected layer
 * fully-connected-unstructured-sparsity - replaces a subgraph with an unstructured pruned fully connected layer
 * fully-connected-clustering - replaces a subgraph with a clustered fully connected layer
+* conv2d - replaces a subgraph with a conv2d layer
 * conv2d-sparsity - replaces a subgraph with a pruned 2:4 sparse conv2d layer
 * conv2d-unstructured-sparsity - replaces a subgraph with an unstructured pruned conv2d layer
 * conv2d-clustering  - replaces a subgraph with a clustered conv2d layer
+* depthwise-separable-conv2d - replaces a subgraph with a depthwise seperable conv2d layer
+* depthwise-separable-conv2d-sparsity - replaces a subgraph with a pruned 2:4 sparse depthwise seperable conv2d layer
+* depthwise-separable-conv2d-unstructured-sparsity - replaces a subgraph with an unstructured pruned depthwise seperable conv2d layer
+* depthwise-separable-conv2d-clustering - replaces a subgraph with a clustered depthwise seperable conv2d layer

 **Note:** A ***Keras model*** (.h5 or SavedModel) is required as input to perform pruning and clustering.
 A ***TensorFlow Lite model*** is required as input